top of page

 Broken, I didn’t want to look for support using a Google search.
 My condition and circumstance needed a referral from someone I trusted rather than blindly picking a professional from a list my insurance carrier provided.

-When you fear daily how you are going to feed your kids, buy diapers, and put gas in your car, life becomes daunting.
+When you fear daily how you are going to feed your kids, buy diapers,

 Our family and a few friends were overwhelmingly kind and helped us in any way they could.
 But with their own families to provide for, guilt quickly set in that these wonderful people were scraping the bottom of their own barrels to help us.